How to Research Blog Post Ideas That Perform

 Step 2: Brainstorm a list of possible titles.

-Come up with as many as possible – taking care to include your keyword and a promise for what the reader will gain.
+Come up with as many headlines as possible.
+Be sure to include your keyword and a promise for what the reader will gain.

 Step 3: Run your list through a headline analyzer tool.